Nafis28/Email-To-SMS/README.md

 ## Usage

 This is currectly working on the server side.
-I'm working on specified email events (like delivery), SendGrid triggers its Webhook Event and sends an HTTP POST request to the Cloudflare Worker endpoint.
+I'm working on specified email events (like delivery), SendGrid triggers its Webhook Event and sends an HTTP POST request to the private server endpoint.

-1. Deploy this function to your preferred serverless platform .
-Tested on Cloudflare Workers
+1. Deploy this function to your preferred server platform.
 2. Send a POST request to the function's endpoint with the following JSON structure:

 ```json